ankitpipalia/Opencore-For-i5-4460-Gtx-970-H97M-D3H/README.md

+Making Bootable Opencore Hackintosh:-

+      1. Gether Kext You Required
+      2. Edit config.plist as your hardware shown in opencore site
+      3. If you Are Using the same config.plist as me then use GenSMBIOS (Removed Mine For Privacy issues):- iMac15,1 - For dGpu User
+                       OR
+              iMac14,4 - For iGpu User
+      4. Edit Your BIOS Setting And Boot From USB

 If Having Issues While Installing Hackintosh:(Ignore If You Installed Successfully WIthout Any Error)

   Q1.
 Can't Install Macos On SSD After One/Two Installation Reboot Can't Find Marcos List on Opencore BootMenu: